 WMCC has developed excellent practicum opportunities for our students to foster hands-on learning while simultaneously receiving credit.
 Nonetheless, the college’s first priority must be to ensure that children and families are safe, secure and receiving professional care and education.
 Students are required to abide by the National Association for the Education of Young Children’s’ Code of Ethical Conduct.
 The NAEYC Code of Ethical Conduct offers guidelines for responsible behavior and sets forth a common basis for resolving the principal ethical dilemmas encountered in early childhood care and education and in WMCC ECE classrooms.

-Candidates for positions and careers in early childhood education are encouraged to explore health requirements associated with employment in child care, preschool and related settings for young children.
-Prospective students with special needs requiring accommodations that may affect their practicum placement and/or potential employment prospects are advised to discuss specific career goals with the department head during the admissions process.
+To participate in WMCC’s practicum, students must first submit to background checks and fingerprinting.
+Prospective students with special needs that may affect their practicum placement and/or potential employment prospects should discuss specific career goals with the department chair of program coordinator during the admissions process.

-The health and safety of young children is of paramount concern to the Department of Early Childhood Education.
-Applicants for positions in childcare, preschools and many other early childhood programs in New Hampshire should be aware that Criminal background checks through the New Hampshire Department of Safety must be completed by potential employers prior to employment.
-Fingerprinting and criminal background checks are required.
+The health and safety of young children are of paramount concern to the ECE program.
+Prior to employment, applicants for positions in childcare, preschools, and other early childhood programs in New Hampshire must undergo background checks through the New Hampshire Department of Safety.
+Fingerprinting and criminal records checks are also required.
+Applicants with a criminal record, depending on the nature of this record, may not be eligible for field experience or employment.
+Applicants should discuss such matters during an admission interview to avoid confusion.